Interview with an Octopus by T Newfields

 Q: Lucky bugger!
 It helps to be flexible, eh?

 A: Hey – this is no civilized fish bowl.
 It is a real jungle down here.
-Unless you're willing to become sushi, you've gotta do whatever iz necessary ta survive.
+Unless you want to be sushi, you've gotta do whatever iz necessary ta survive.

 Q: But what about ethical values?
 Don't you worry about the moral climate below the waters?

-Q: No. I'm just deeply concerned about the lack of ethics all around us.
+Q: No. I'm just deeply concerned about the lack of ethics around us.

 A: That's easy for jerks like you with food in their bellies to say.
 When you're really hungry yer concerns may change.
 Try going without food for three days & see how yer ethics shift.